Pushkarm029/Obsidian.md/Postman.md

 - fenc is encoding function and fdec is decoding function.
 - An AA can be trained by applying standard back-propagation of error derivatives.
 Depending on the nature of the input data, the loss function can either be the squared error LSE for continuous values or the cross-entropy LCE for binary vectors:
 - ![[Pasted image 20230905130730.png]]
 - The AA training method approximates the CD method of the RBM.
-Another important fact is that an AA with a nonlinear fenc differs from a PCA as it is able to capture multimodal aspects of the input distribution.
-Another important fact is that an AA with a nonlinear fenc differs from a PCA as it is able to capture multimodal aspects of the input distribution.
+Another important fact is that an AA with a nonlinear encoding function differs from a PCA as it is able to capture multimodal aspects of the input distribution.
+Another important fact is that an AA with a nonlinear encoding function differs from a PCA as it is able to capture multimodal aspects of the input distribution.
 Similarly to the parametrization in an RBM, the decoder’s weight matrix Wdec can be set to the transpose of the encoder’s weight matrix, i.e. Wdec = W enc.
 In such a case, the AA is said to have tied weights.
-The advantage of this constraint is to avoid undesirable effects of the training process, such as encoding the identity function, i.e. fenc(x) = x.
+The advantage of this constraint is to avoid undesirable effects of the training process, such as encoding the identity function, i.e. encoding function(x) = x.
 This useless result is possible when the encoding dimensionality is not smaller than the input dimensionality.
 - An interesting variant of the AA is the Denoising Auto-Associator (DAA) [18].
 A DAA is an AA trained to reconstruct noisy inputs.
 To achieve this goal, the instance fed to the network is not x but a corrupted version x˜.
 After training, if the network is able to compute a reconstruction xˆ of x with a small loss, then it is admitted that the network has learned to remove the noise in the data in addition to encode it in a different feature space.
 - ![[Pasted image 20230905131400.png]]
 - Finally, a Stacked Auto-Associator (SAA) [3, 19, 18, 20] is a deep neural network trained following the deep learning scheme: an unsupervised greedy layer-wise pre-training before a fine-tuning supervised stage, as explained in Sect.
 2.3 (see also Fig. 1).
 Surprisingly, for d dimensional inputs and layers of size k d, a SAA rarely learns the identity function [3].
 In addition, it is possible to use different regularization rules and the most successful results have been reported with adding a sparsity constraint on the encoding unit activations [20, 21, 22].
 This leads to learning very different features (w.r.t RBM) in the intermediate layers and the network performs a trade-off between reconstruction loss and information content of the representation [21].